See all courses

 • Organization

 Courses in this series consist of video lectures, presentation slides, reading materials, exercises, and assignments with solutions.
 In principle, each video presentation has its complementary presentation slides.
 All videos are available for viewing in the section “Video-recorded presentations”.
 The materials are packaged in three (.zip) files, namely, the “Videos”, the “Presentations”, and the “Documents”.
 Files may be of considerable size, so you need to ensure that your computer has sufficient bandwidth and capacity for downloading.
 This course is based on the chapter in the book “Biological Wastewater Treatment: Principles, Modeling, and Design” 2nd edition (Chen et al., 2020).
 To check and expand your knowledge on the subject, it is recommended to study the corresponding chapter in the complementary book “Biological Wastewater Treatment: Examples and Exercises” (Lopez-Vazquez et al., 2023).
-The two chapters are open access and available in the section “Documents (.zip) on this webpage.
-For those interested in related experimental methods, it is advised to consult relevant methods in the book “Experimental Methods in Wastewater Treatment” (Van Loosdrecht et al., 2016).
-The complete book and video-recorded experimentation are available on this website as a separate course (https://studybwwt.online/courses/experimental-methods-in-wastewater-treatment/).
+The two chapters are open-access and available in the section “Documents (.zip) on this webpage.

 • Delivery Method